-Statsborgerprøven is held in June 2021 at Voksenopplæringen for Øvre Romerike.
+Statsborgerprøven is held in may and june 2023 at Voksenopplæringen for Øvre Romerike.

 If you are between 18 and 67 years of age and intend to apply for Norwegian citizenship, you must document that you have passed a test in social studies in Norwegian.

 You can document this with a pass in the following: